2015 Annual Report (extract) – the mapping of disasters

 2015 ACHIEVEMENTS AND FUTURE PLANS

-We report our significant achievements in three parts:
+Our 2015 report shows our significant achievements in three parts:

 A. Disaster response.
 In 2015 Wings deployed its navigation aid with the NGO Map Action’s response to the multiple disasters in Nepal.
 As it happened a member of our advisory board was also present providing medical skills.
 Inside a target region of Mozambique a flood occurred further north than the Limpopo flood of 2013 and we were asked to respond by NGOs.
 However we had insufficient funds to respond.
 Also the helicopter that is usually available was recovering from crop spraying in response to the 2014 southern African famine.